-24. Once a loss company has made an election, it cannot withdraw that election or change any part of that election.
-It is final and irrevocable: section IC 5(4).
+25. Once a loss company has made an election, it cannot withdraw that election or change any part of that election.
+It is final and irrevocable: s IC 5(4).
 However, further elections can be made in some cases, for instance a loss company is not limited to a single election in respect of only one profit company.
-As already highlighted, it must be remembered that any further elections would be treated as a request to amend an assessment under section 113.
+As already noted, it must be remembered that any further elections would be treated as a request to amend an assessment under s 113 (TAA).